makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 * strategy inspired by domain/task-adaptive pre-training
   (Howard and Ruder, 2018; Gururangan+ 2020): We simply
 * mix in our unsupervised multilingual pre-training task during fine-tuning.
 A
-  * similar approach was explored by Liu+ (2020b).
-We use
+  * similar approach was explored by Liu+ (2020b)
   * the same mC4 task definition as in pre-training, with two adjustments:
-    * remove all “sentinel” tokens (corresponding to non-masked spans in the input text) from the target sequence, as otherwise we observe occasional sentinels in downstream predictions.
-Second, we
+    * remove all “sentinel” tokens (corresponding to non-masked spans in the input text) from the target sequence, as otherwise we observe occasional sentinels in downstream predictions
     * reduce the language sampling parameter α from 0.3 to 0.1.
 This produces a
-      * near-uniform distribution of languages, encouraging the model to treat all languages as equally likely.
-8
+      * near-uniform distribution of languages, encouraging the model to treat all languages as equally likely
   * we mix a small amount of our unsupervised task (covering 101 languages) into XQuAD fine-tuning, at a ratio of just 1:100
-* Figure 4 shows the results on XQuAD zero-shot error rates.
-The addition of
+* Figure 4 shows the results on XQuAD zero-shot error rates
-  * marked effect on the mT5-Small and mT5-Base models (where accidental translation was most rampant), reducing the illegal prediction rates by more than 70% (relative), and contributing to an overall reduction in errors
+  * marked effect on the mT5-Small and mT5-Base models
+    (where accidental translation was most rampant),
+    reducing the illegal prediction rates by more than 70% (relative)